 - Click Send Code.

-- Enter the verification code you receive via text message.
+- Enter the verification code you received via text message.

-- Click Turn On to enable two-step verification.
+- Click Turn On to activate two-step verification.

-- IMPORTANT: Please save the backup codes you’ll receive in the next popup in a safe place.
-If you lose access to your phone, a backup code is the only way you’ll be able to sign in to new devices.
-You could print them and store them securely in a safe, or store them in a secure file vault.
+Important: Save the backup codes you’ll receive in the next pop-up in a safe place.
+If you lose access to your phone or authenticator app, a backup code is the only way you’ll be able to sign in to Grammarly on new devices.
+You can print them and put them in a safe or store them in a secure file vault.

 Be aware of possible phishing attempts

 Phishing is an attempt to acquire your personal information by pretending to represent a website or company you trust online.

 Phishers will go to great lengths to try to hijack your account or steal your personal information.
 They may create fake websites that look like Grammarly, or send official-looking (but fake) emails asking you for personal information.